 What is silky?

 Almost universally, people say pantyhose have a “silky” feel, probably because that’s the word they’ve always heard associated with pantyhose.
 But when they describe how pantyhose feel to the touch, most people use words such as “smooth,” “slick” or “slippery.”

 I have always thought of pantyhose as silky, but to me, “silky” means extremely soft and delicate like the silk of a spider’s web.

 Not exactly silky

-I do understand how some people are attracted to pantyhose made with a bit of Lycra.
+I do understand how some people are attracted to pantyhose made with a bit of spandex.
 They can look alluring and still feel petty nice.
-On the other hand (or legs), pantyhose made with a high degree of Spandex become real shiny (yeah, I know many people really like shiny) and elastic.
+On the other hand (or legs), pantyhose made with a high degree of spandex are very shiny (yeah, I know many people really like shiny) and elastic.
 To me, those pantyhose feel like a rubber band stretched to the max.

-There’s a reason why women say they hate pantyhose and complain that they are too tight, too hot and just too uncomfortable.
+I believe this is the reason women say they hate pantyhose and complain that they are too tight, too hot and just too uncomfortable.

 Give and take

 What I love is the extremely soft and truly silky texture you get from 100 percent nylon pantyhose.
 I love that when you touch that fabric, it touches you back.
 It gives.
 It moves.
 When you touch this fabric, you can really feel it, and you can make the person wearing it feel what you feel because the pantyhose will move on her legs, forcing her to “feel” the soft and silky fabric against her body.